cxr00/CrownWatcher/readme.md

         ...
 ```

 Note that there is sometimes category overlap.
-For example, Meghan Markle shows up under U.K. and U.S. Showbiz categories.
+For example, Meghan Markle shows up under "U.K." and "Showbiz" categories.